US, Pakistani officials in tense Afghanistan talks - ExBulletin

 US Under Secretary of State Wendy Sherman meets with the country’s powerful army chief General Qamar Javed Bajwa, considered the main architect of Pakistan’s Afghan strategy as Pakistan’s foreign ministry leads the diplomatic battle .
 Sherman has also met with Foreign Minister Shah Mahmood Qureshi and is due to meet with Prime Minister Imran Khan.

 Meanwhile, Afghanistan participated in a national security meeting on Friday attended by Pakistani and Khan military leaders.
-The meeting warned that instability in Afghanistan would “have serious implications for Pakistan”.
-He ordered the establishment of a “special cell” which would coordinate humanitarian aid to Afghanistan and manage its borders with its neighbor.
+The meeting warned that instability in Afghanistan would have serious implications for Pakistan.
+He ordered the creation of a special cell that would coordinate humanitarian aid to Afghanistan and manage its borders with its neighbor.

-Sherman met with security adviser Moeed Yusuf on Tuesday evening, but neither side revealed any substantive information about the talks other than a vague reference to “developments in Afghanistan and ways to advance cooperation in bilateral relations “.

 Pakistan is walking a fine line as it seeks to establish a relationship with the United States in a changing region, where Russia and China have growing influence and where the Taliban now rule in Afghanistan.